Friedrich Leopold zu Stolberg-Stolberg: Works

-The Collected Works of Christian and Friedrich Leopold zu Stolberg were published in twenty volumes in 1820–1825; 2nd ed.
-1827.
-Friedrich's correspondence with FH Jacobi will be found in Jacobi's Briefwechsel (1825-1827); that with Voss was edited by Otto Hellinghaus (1891).
+The Collected Works of Christian and Friedrich Leopold zu Stolberg were published in twenty volumes in 1820–1825.
+Friedrich's correspondence with FH Jacobi can be found in Jacobi's Briefwechsel (1825–1827).

-Selections from the poetry of the two brothers will be found in August Sauer's Der Göttinger Dichterbund, iii.
+Selections from the poetry of him and his brother Christian will be found in August Sauer's Der Göttinger Dichterbund, iii.
 (Kürschner's Deutsche Nationalliteratur, vol. 50, 1896).
 See also: